christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Endnotes (Chapter 5)

-(a) Other suspected aliases of Ptolemy XI Alexander II/Asander/Julius
-    Caesar: Akrosandros II, King of Scythia, Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian Arta) who was the brother of Tigranes II, and the Hasmonean Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.
-    Also, Julius = Janneus?
-Or Janneus (Yannai) is related to the Roman name Gaius?)\
-(b) The throne name of Ptolemy Philometer was Ir-maat-en-amun-re.
+(a) The throne name of Ptolemy Philometer was Ir-maat-en-amun-re.
 This
     would strengthen the word play between the names Philo-meter, Mithra-dates, and Matthath-ius.
 (The Egyptian Maat-en transliterates to the Hebrew Mattan/Mattath and the name "metor" transliterates into Parthian Mithra).
 Philometer then corresponds to Mithradates of Parthia and Mattathius the Hasmonean.
 (Mattath is the Hebrew feminine form of Mattan).\
-(c) Speculative: Ptolemy XIII Theos Philopator = Gaius Octavius aka
+(b) Speculative: Ptolemy XIII Theos Philopator = Gaius Octavius aka
     Emperor Gaius Julius Caesar Augustus, Cleopatra VII's brother.\
-(d) Apollonius of Tyre was married to the daughter of a king of Libya
+(c) Apollonius of Tyre was married to the daughter of a king of Libya
     ("Historia Apollonii Regis Tyri" or "The Story of Apollonius, King of Tyre"), who was Cleopatra Selene aka Drusilla (aka Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka